 2. Global Offshore Wind Projects

 Scaling offshore wind energy projects is one of the most remarkable trends in the renewable energy market today.
 Advances in wind turbine technology have given way to substantial cost reductions at wind farms.
-These factors, coupled with growing investor confidence, contribute to the global investment target of $350 billion in offshore wind assets by 2030.
+These factors, coupled with growing investor confidence, contribute to the aspirational global investment target.
+At present this has been set at $350 billion of offshore wind assets by 2030.

 Consequently, large commercial offshore wind projects are already underway in major markets.
 Case in point: the 84 Turbine Vineyard Wind Project, the first of its kind, is set to add 800-megawatts to the current 25.8GW offshore wind capacity in the US.